mozilla-ai/agent-factory/README.md

 3. `requirements.txt`: Python dependencies required to run the agent

 > [!NOTE]
-> You might need to install the dependencies created for the agent, you can do it with:
->
-> ```bash
-> # In a different terminal window
-> uv venv generated_workflows/latest/workflow_venv -p 3.11
-> source generated_workflows/latest/workflow_venv/bin/activate
-> uv pip install -r generated_workflows/latest/requirements.txt
-> ```

-> [!NOTE]
-> You might also need to add additional api keys, depending on the generated agent and the tools it uses, for example if it uses the elevenlabs-mcp:
+> You might need to add additional API keys, depending on the generated agent and the tools it uses, for example if it uses the elevenlabs-mcp:

 > Set it as an environment variable:
 > ```bash